denoland/std/README.md

 _For maintainers_:

-To release a new version a tag in the form of `x.y.z` should be added.
+To release a new version a tag in the form of `x.y.z` should be added. x